Quick Start¶

 Step 1: Install dependencies¶

-Step 2: Start infrastructure¶
+Step 2: Start the full local stack¶

-Step 4: Start the debug console¶
+Step 3: Start the debug console¶

 Open http://localhost:5174.